Search-and-Fetch with 2 Robots on a Disk: Wireless and Face-to-Face Communication Models: Wireless Model

 \begin{proof} For the case analysis below, we rely on Figure~\ref{fig: wireless-algo A out}.
 As before, robots spend time 1 to reach the periphery of the disk.
 Below we calculate the remaining time until evacuation.

-At time $x$ the cases we consider are as follows. \begin{description} \item[($C=null~\&~{\dist}\leq2\pi/3$):] After \ro2 discovers $I$ it will move along chord $IB$ to discover the other interesting point, see also Figure~\ref{fig: wireless-algo A out}i.
-In particular, since $I$ is visited before $C$ we have that $x\leq {\dist}/2$.
+At time $x$ the cases we consider are as follows. \begin{description} \item[($C=null~\&~{\dist}\leq2\pi/3$):] After \ro2 discovers $I$ it will move along chord $IB$ to discover the other PoI, see also Figure~\ref{fig: wireless-algo A out}i.
+In particular, since $I$ is visited before $C$ we have $x\leq {\dist}/2$.
 If the treasure is in $B$, then the total cost would be